barvch/generador-de-sandbox/README.md

 ## Description

 This tool is a sandox generator for Hyper-V that allows you to create, configure and replicate a wide range of VMs in an unattended manner.
+The goal behind this project is to automate the process of creating and configuring both virtual machines and services using an input file that provides data for each VM indicated indicated within it.
+This way, mouting an infraestructure to create test enviroments for malware analisys or any other task, becomes really easy.

+### Supported OS

  The list of current supported OS by the tool is the next one:

 * Windows 10
 * Windows Server 2019